 Why do the female Saurians in Star Trek Online have breasts?
 It's not even as if, being a Federation race, you can put them in an armoured corset and have them show off the goods.

 Wereworld is set on a planet where "Lycanthropes" can shift between animal, human, and hybrid form.
 All female Lycanthropes have breasts.
-However, a special tribe of dragon Lycanthropes exists, and the females of the species have no breasts, no hair, no nipples, nor anything that indicates their gender when compared to the males of the species (they have mohawk-like ridges and horns that look like hair, but no actual hair — though they do have navels, strangely enough).
-This is spotlighted when Blaze, a female dragon lycanthrope, is chosen to make contact with the main character as a messenger of the dragon lycanthrope council.
-It is quite a humorous scene when Aris, another female dragon lycanthrope, tries to explain to Blaze that she looks like a male to other species, regardless of how sexy she looks to dragon males.
-This is fixed with the dragon lycanthropes' unique ability to transform to a semi-human form.
+There are also dragons (who are not Lycanthropes) and the females of the species have no breasts, no hair, no nipples, nor anything that would indicate their gender to a human when compared to the males of the species (they have mohawk-like ridges and horns that look like hair, but no actual hair — though they do have navels, strangely enough).
+This is spotlighted when Blaze, a female dragon, is chosen to make contact with the main character as a messenger of the dragon council.
+It is quite a humorous scene when Aris, another female dragon, tries to explain to Blaze that she looks like a male to other species, regardless of how sexy she looks to dragon males.
+This is fixed with the dragon unique ability to shapeshift, which she uses to assume a more human form.
 However, Blaze misunderstands Aris's explanation of "the importance of having breasts among the other races", and gives herself far too large breasts.
 This led to Blaze's humorous line "If you're gonna do something, do it grand".
-So far, no other non-mammal lycanthropes have shown up to compare the dragon tribe to.
+So far, no other non-mammal lycanthropes have shown up to compare the dragons to.

 Played with in The Order of the Stick, strip #676, where only one of the two reptilian hookers has breasts — they're implants, which her co-workers find ridiculous.
 (Given the accompanying dialogue, this is likely a reference to the dragonborn, as mentioned above.)